Body mass index

 - Elderly: In the elderly it is often better to have a BMI between 25 and 27, rather than under 25.
 If you are older than 65, for example, a slightly higher BMI may help protect you from thinning of the bones (osteoporosis).

-- Children: While an alarming number of children are obese, do not use this BMI calculator for evaluating a child.
-Talk to your child's doctor or nurse about the appropriate weight for your child's age.
+- Children: While many children are obese, do not use this BMI calculator for evaluating a child.
+Talk to your child's health care provider about the appropriate weight for your child's age.